Washington Utilities and Transportation Commission

 Transportation Page for more information on licensing services.

 The commission conducts many formal case proceedings each year, including general rate increase cases, complaints, tariff investigations, and other investigations.
-Attorneys in the Administrative Law Division sit as administrative law judges, presiding over these proceedings with the commissioners or alone when the commissioners are not available to preside.
-In addition to this role, these attorneys serve the commission staff as legal advisors in rule making proceedings.
+Administrative Law Judges in the Administrative Law Division preside over these adjudications with the commissioners or alone.
+In addition to this role, the ALJs serve the commissioners by drafting orders and providing advice in rule making proceedings.
 They also serve in a legal policy role, advising the commissioners on matters of general regulatory policy.
-Furthermore, staff includes the commissioners' accounting advisor who provides expert advice on accounting, financial, and tax issues in formal case proceedings and policy advice on general utility regulatory matters.
+Administrative Law Division includes the Information Governance Office, Library and Records Center.

 The commission staff is represented in formal case proceedings by a subdivision of the Office of the Attorney General assigned to the commission.
 The attorneys in this office are Assistant Attorneys General who, in addition to representing staff before the commission, are responsible for representing the commission when its decisions are appealed to the courts.